Table of Contents

 Agents are not static; they move through frequency space to improve their fitness.
 The execution layer applies a retarget gate (theta zero-crossing plus an integration window) and then asks the PitchCore to propose the next target.

-These timing-sensitive transitions are guarded by regression tests to prevent subtle breakage.
+These timing-sensitive transitions and crowding evaluations are guarded by regression tests to prevent subtle breakage.

 5. Temporal Dynamics: Neural Rhythms